Renovamen/renovamen.github.io/src/content/blog/2022-12-29-natural-gradient-decent.md

 A manifold is a topological space sharing the local properties of Euclidean spaces.
 Every point on a manifold has a small neighborhood around it that can be locally approximated by a tangent plane, which means that the curvature of this neighborhood is approximately zero.
 This allows us to use the Euclidean metric, which is based on the properties of flat space, to measure distance within this small neighborhood.
 To help your understanding, people on earth may experience their surroundings as being flat, but they are unable to perceive the curvature of the earth due to its large size.

-More formally: A manifold $M$ of dimension $n$ is a topological space, such that every point $x \in M$ has a neighbourhood which is homeomorphic to an open set in Euclidean space $\Reals^n$.
-This open set in Euclidean space is called **tangent space**, refered as $T_x M$.
+More formally: a manifold $M$ of dimension $n$ is a topological space such that every point $x \in M$ has a neighbourhood that is homeomorphic to an open set in Euclidean space $\Reals^n$.
+This open set in Euclidean space is called the **tangent space**, denoted by $T_x M$.

 #### Riemannian Metric

-The distance between two points in an Euclidean space can be easily determined by taking the modulusof the vector connecting the points.
+The distance between two points in a Euclidean space can be easily determined by taking the modulus of the vector connecting the points.
 However, manifolds are not linear spaces, so we need to use alternative methods to calculate lengths on a manifold.
-One possible approach is to consider a continuous, differentiable curve, represented by $\gamma: [a, b] \to M$, on the manifold and compute the integral of the distance differential at each point along curve $\gamma$:
+One possible approach is to consider a continuous, differentiable curve, represented by $\gamma: [a, b] \to M$, on the manifold and compute the integral of the distance differential at each point along the curve $\gamma$:

 $$
 L(\gamma) = \int_a^b \| \gamma'(x) \| dx